- West Country

 Campaigners against the badger cull are getting ready for the official start date in just over a week's time.
 The cull, which is taking place in parts of Somerset and Gloucestershire, is aimed at seeing if it makes a difference to TB in cattle.
 Our Gloucestershire Correspondent Ken Goodwin reports.

 We interviewed Farming Minister and Somerset MP David Heath about the planned badger culls for West Somerset and West Gloucestershire.
 He hinted that they could take place elsewhere, but said it's up to the farmers.

 A High Court hearing resumes today into whether the culling of badgers can take place in parts of the West Country.
 Lawyers for the conservation group, the Badger Trust, argue that the government has not followed the correct legal procedures.

 Defra plans to allow farmers to shoot badgers in parts of West Somerset and Gloucestershire.
 The creatures have been linked to the spread of TB in cattle.
 The judge will give his ruling in a few weeks' time.

 Latest ITV News reports

-Controversial plans to cull badgers in West Somerset are being challenged in the High Court.
-The badger trust wants the decision overturned.
+Controversial plans to cull badgers in Gloucestershire and West Somerset are being challenged in the High Court by the Badger Trust